redorav/hlslpp/Readme.md

 * I use some features of C++11 such as anonymous unions and some template extensions that would make it more complicated to implement in previous versions of C++.
 * I also use specific SSE4.1 intrinsics such as _mm_blend_ps and _mm_round_ps that make the code faster and easier to develop.
 Since it's aimed at game developers and most modern consoles and computers support it I though it best not to carry SSE2 implementations of these functions without justification.
 In some cases I have made conscious decisions to keep SSE2 versions of functions, such as the dot product, because my tests showed they were faster than the SSE4 equivalent (_mm_dp_ps in this case)

+# How to use

+Simply include hlsl++.h in your project and add an include path to the src directory.
+Do not include any of the other files as those get included as appropriate by the main header file.

 # Features

 * float1, float2, float3, float4 types